loganpkg/spot/README.md

 *last match* pointer minus the pointer to the start of the text.

-Please note that the way the end node was reached is irrelevant, and only the start of text pointer and last match pointer are need to obtain the location and length of the match.
+Please note that the way the end node was reached is irrelevant, and only the start of the text pointer and the last match pointer are needed to obtain the location and length of the match.

-Next a character is read.
+Next, a character is read.
 The character is looked up in the character sets of the relevant in-state transitions.
 If the character is in the set, then the transition can be made, and the destination node is recorded in the next table.
 This is an elimination step.
 All source nodes, if not also a destination node, are eliminated.
 This is also not an iterative step.
-In a way, it is analogous musical chairs, when the music stops, if you don't have a chair (a destination node), you are out!
+In a way, it is analogous to musical chairs, when the music stops, if you don't have a chair (a destination node), you are out!

 Then, once again, a check is made for a winner.
 If there is no winner then the process repeats until all states are eliminated.

-The power of using a NFA for regular expression matching, is that the *journey* through the NFA does not matter.
+The power of using an NFA for regular expression matching is that the *journey* through the NFA does not matter.
 At any moment, all that matters is the current nodes that are in-state, not how those states were ascertained.
 This is why NFA regex engines are immune from pathological regular expressions